lhelms2/howto_rtd/docs/source/quick_rst.rst

 Bold
 ~~~~~

-To make a word or phrase display in boldface, surround it with double asterisks.
+Make a word or phrase display in boldface by surrounding it with double asterisks.

 .. code-block:: rst